 They study two of the three sciences at a time, so studying each for two full halves during their first year.

-All boys are required to study each of the other subjects on offer for the number of schools (periods) shown: English (4); mathematics (4); Latin (3); science (6); two modern languages (3 each); divinity, geography and history (2 each); either Greek (3) with one each of music, art, drama, PE, ICT and design in rotation or two of each of music, art, drama, PE, ICT and design in rotation.
+All boys are required to study each of the other subjects on offer for the number of schools (periods) shown: English (4); mathematics (4); Latin (3); science (6); two modern languages (3 each); divinity, geography and history (2 each).
+Music, art, drama, PE, ICT and design are studied in rotation.

 Boys do Extra Works (out-of-school work, homework) according to a strict schedule every evening and at weekends.
 EW are 30 minutes long and boys have 20 each week.

 The parents of F boys are invited to the school to discuss their son’s progress with those who teach him at the start of Long Leave in the Lent half.